Last updated October 2018

 - Cool cities: South Africa, Morocco, Rwanda, Kenya.

-- Deserts: Nambia, Botswana, Morocco.
+- Deserts: Namibia, Botswana, Morocco.

 Google things to do and see in various countries and jot down a few ideas by country.
 Read some blogs, look at some sample itineraries, look through my Africa posts and see if anything grabs your attention.
-Head over to Pinterest, create yourself a board and pin some ideas.

 If you find any cool places to stay, add them to your list (often where you stay can completely change your experience in my eyes) and you can refer back to them later.